Updated on 12. November 2021 by Jan Bunk

 Another direct advantage of mobile applications comes in the form of push notifications.
 These notifications are delivered directly to the user at a place where they can't ignore it easily.
 This delivery of notifications means that it is harder for a user to forget about a company.
 A company can send possible discounts or other incentives that make users reaccess the app.
 In contrast, a website can collect an email address, but a mailing list does not carry the same weight as a mobile push notification.

 Advertisers prefer apps because they provide more information about a user’s habits.
-This information is more valuable than the one which would have been obtained simply from browning.
+This information is more valuable than the one which would have been obtained simply from browsing.
 The number of app downloads also tends to be a more reliable figure for a fanbase than views or clicks on a web page.
 Most companies make a fair share of income from advertising, and therefore it is in their best interest to offer the best solution for advertisers.

 It should now be much more apparent to you as to why websites are so insistent on pushing their mobile applications.
 There are clear benefits for them, and in future years, the importance of apps will continue to rise due to increased smartphone ownership and usage.
 Apps offer superior user experience, and they take up key smartphone space that makes it more likely for a user to return.
 Therefore, it is clear that there is a huge incentive for most companies to redirect mobile traffic to app downloads.

 Are you interested in taking advantage of the above aspects?
 You can get your own app for your website using our website to app converter that also supports push notifications.
 Click here to convert your website into an app.

 Design your app for free in 5 minutes.

 In this article we discuss the benefits Android apps have over iOS apps and in which case an iOS app for your website is the better option.

 Adding Push Notifications to your Website and App can have a huge impact on user engagement, conversion rates and more.

 Adding reminders to leave feedback for your app improves your ranking in app stores and your app's reputation.